 I wrestle with that voice sometimes.
 I realized I could just ignore the free items and move on with my weekly grocery list, but I remembered what it was like before I started to use coupons.

 I remembered my heart aching because I wanted to give to my church’s or son’s school food drive, but couldn’t.
 I either didn’t have the money (or it was a conflict if I did give) or there wasn’t much extra in the pantry.

 And I realized what a gift it is that I even know how to coupon.
-I learned how to coupon because there were other websites and forum boards that were willing to teach me about coupons, deals, stockpiling, and strategic shopping.
+I learned how to coupon because there were other websites and forum buy ativan in mexico boards that were willing to teach me about coupons, deals, stockpiling, and strategic shopping.

 Even though all of us are in different places financially – one thing we can have in common is a heart of giving – especially when we can do it for nearly FREE.
 So in a way, I’m giving my gift forward.
 Someone gave me the gift of teaching me, and now I get to give the gift of a box full of items every month to my local pantry.

 And if you see one of us in front of you at the checkout lane, remember, sometimes we have all that stuff not for us, but for someone else.
 (And it is still okay for you to pick another lane.)

 Don’t think it is possible?
 Check out what I bought the other day (see photo above).
 The total was $2.85 + tax for a sizeable bag full of food.
 Gotta love couponing!

 Kelly Snyder is the author of Kansas City Mamas – a website devoted to living well by saving more.
 She is married to her best friend (Hubs) and is the stay-at-home mama to DS (7) and DD (5).
 In addition, she believes that life is too short for bad coffee, wine or food (but not necessarily in that order).